luna404/HeRAMS-UserManual/UserGuide_en.md

 3. You will be prompted to login to your [Worldpress](https://wordpress.com/log-in) account.
 If you don't already have a Worldpress account, follow the instructions to create a new account.
 4. Once logged in, open the **Manage Gravatars** tab and upload your image.
-5. In the **My Gravatars** tab you should now be able to assign the image to email address you used to register on the HeRAMS platform.  add your name and details on the **My Profile** tab.
+5. In the **My Gravatars** tab you should now be able to assign the image to email address you used to register on the HeRAMS platform.

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='info'></img>